ream/deprecated/docs/README.md

   .then(res => res.data)
 ```

-You can replace `127.0.0.1` with the hostname you're actually running at, by default the server we're running in `unvue dev` and `unvue start` command runs at `0.0.0.0` which means all IPv4 addresses on the local machine.
+You can replace `127.0.0.1` with the hostname you're actually running at, by default the server we're running in `ream dev` and `ream start` command runs at `0.0.0.0` which means all IPv4 addresses on the local machine.

 ## Contributing